What Are DOT Hazmat Training Requirements?

 Who Needs DOT HAZMAT Training?

 Anyone who is involved, whether directly or indirectly, with the processing of hazardous materials needs to complete DOT HAZMAT training.
-Examples of employees that need to complete training is anyone who:
+Examples of employees that need to complete the training are anyone who:

 - Purchases packaging or determines if it’s up to par for packing hazardous materials